 Candida is a fungus that normally lives on the skin.
 It causes most cases of vaginal yeast infections.
 Normally, candida causes no symptoms.
 However, when the skin or mucous membranes undergo changes due to medications, injury, or stress to the immune system, candida multiplies and causes the characteristic symptoms of a yeast infection, described above.

 In most women, there is no underlying disease or event that leads to a yeast infection.
-There are several risk factors that may increase the chances of developing an infection, including use of antibiotics, hormonal contraceptives and certain contraceptive devices, diabetes, pregnancy, and a weakened immune system (due to chemotherapy, HIV, or certain medications).
+There are several risk factors that may increase the chances of developing an infection, including use of antibiotics, hormonal contraceptives and certain contraceptive devices, diabetes, pregnancy, sexual activity and a weakened immune system (due to chemotherapy, HIV, or certain medications).